MezzanotteLabs/public/README.md

 ## Our Approach

-With a firm-grip on the pulse of cyber security software trends, we are seek to disrupt the industry in a way that benefits consumers by offering a competitively priced OS and cloud/non-cloud agnostic product suite that that can easily be integrated with any existing tooling in any type of environment (meaning that customers may use one of our products to suit their specific needs without incurring large overlaps among their existing products).
+With a firm-grip on the pulse of cyber security software trends, we seek to disrupt the industry in a way that benefits consumers by offering a competitively priced OS and cloud/non-cloud agnostic product suite that that can easily be integrated with any existing tooling in any type of environment (meaning that customers may use one of our products to suit their specific needs without incurring large overlaps among their existing products).
 Our suite consists of tools catered to both red and blue teams,